 London 2for1 theatre loophole.
 For 2for1 deals to big shows

-National Rail's Go By Train scheme gets you 2for1 tickets for scores of London shows.
+National Rail's Go By Train scheme gets you 2for1 tickets for some London shows.
 The catch is you need that day's valid train ticket, yet as the savings can be up to £50, buy a cheap single for £2-ish (even if you don't use it), and you can still grab the offer.
-The deals include many big West End musicals, including Les Mis and Chicago.
+The deals include some big West End shows, including The Woman in Black and The Railway Children.